mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Processing A Local Block (via RPC)

-- if dependents are confirmed it is added to the election scheduler.
+- a new block with the dependents confirmed is added to the election scheduler.
+- an old block with the dependents confirmed and higher work
+- if it is an old block with the dependents confirmed
 - the block is broadcasted to the network
   - sent directly to all PRs
   - fanout to sqrt(non-PR peers)